mistic-lab/rfind-monitor/README.md

 (venv)$ python -m rfind_monitor.sim.zmq_pusher
 ```

-The middle man handles the zmq binding that has data pushed to it and writes that to the brain.
+The middle man handles the zmq binding that has data pushed to it and writes that to the Redis storage.

 ## Deployment